rajujaat25/jenkins-cafe/video/README.md.md

 **Create EKS Cluster**

-1\. eksctl create cluster --name <Cluster-Name> --region us-east-1 --nodegroup-name my-nodes --no

-de-type t3.small --managed --nodes 2
+1\. eksctl create cluster --name <Cluster-Name> --region us-east-1 --nodegroup-name my-nodes --node-type t3.small --managed --nodes 2
 Replace with the desired name for your EKS cluster.

 Now you have Jenkins, Docker, AWS CLI, eksctl, and kubectl installed and configured on your Ubuntu EC2